t3r6/pkdocs/docs/guides/multiplayer/router-config.md

     | 4  | 4974         | 4974          | 192.168.0.104 | UPD      | Enabled |

     !!!
 Note
+        Some routers have the `All` option under `Protocol` that includes both TCP and UDP.

         The default port for **Painkiller** is `3455` and for **Painkiller Overdose** it is `4974`.

 7. Check the connection.
 I will not go into the detail but the UDP connection can be checked with `nc` (change the IP address and the port accordingly):